 UCSD Students: The textbook that we will use in our course is S. Attaway, “Matlab: A Practical Introduction To Programming And Problem Solving,” 4th Edition.
 I will be assigning homework problems from the book.
-The book is available online at no cost at ScienceDirect on campus or off-campus through the UCSD VPN.
-See the Library record for this version and other versions by the author.
+The book is available online at no cost on campus or off-campus through the UCSD VPN.
+Click the link under “Get it Online” at http://roger.ucsd.edu/record=b9258406~S9.
 If you want a hardcopy, the bookstore should have them.

 Matlab has extensive help available from within the program.
 There are videos, demos, and the usual help documentation.

 The MathWorks, the makers of Matlab, have a lot of interesting material on the web.
-For example, see the Discovery site.
-For example, on the Discovery page, under MATLAB, see the Matlab Plot Gallery (link) to see examples of the types of plots you can make.
-Also see the Tutorials for students (link).
+For example, see the Matlab Plot Gallery (link) to see examples of the types of plots you can make.
+See programming examples here (link).
+Also see the Discovery site (link).

 1Matrices and vectors are types of arrays.
 A matrix is a 2D array of numbers, expressions, or symbols.
 A vector in linear algebra is a 1D array.
 A scalar is a single number.

 This introduction is meant to give you enough knowledge to start experimenting with Matlab.
 Matlab is an interactive programming tool.
 Using Matlab is much friendlier than programming in C. Here are some major differences: